 In the early stages of dating, it can be hard to navigate infatuation and love.
-Read our easy-to-use guideline here.
+Read our easy-to-use guide here.

 The accepted concept that opposites attract has pervaded popular culture and societal thinking to the point that it is now a commonly held belief.
 However, today a growing base of research has explored and deconstructed this legend.
 We explore the outcomes and weigh in with the experts to see if opposites do really attract, or repel, in relationships.

 From Billy Joel crooning about an uptown girl wanting a downtown man, Pretty Woman, the star-crossed lovers Romeo and Juliet, Beauty and the Beast, the Cinderella fairytale, and many more, we have been told this story of opposite attraction across multiple mediums as varying as Shakespearean literature to Disney movies.